Why Accepting Contactless Orders, and Mobile Payments Increase Restaurants Revenue & Average Check Size

 Apps, Websites and E-Commerce are Designed to Make Consumers Spend More

-Many consumers don’t know this, but there is a tremendous amount of time & research that goes into optimizing websites and e-commerce stores, in order to get someone to click and eventually make a purchase.
+Many consumers don’t know this, but there is a tremendous amount of time, research and money that goes into optimizing websites and e-commerce stores, in order to get someone to click and eventually make a purchase.
 This process has a bunch of different names, but most importantly is revenue optimization.
 It’s a series of tests, that realistically never ends.
-The goal is to find the absolute best placement, name, price and so on of any given product that maximizes revenue.
+The goal is to find the absolute best placement of everything… Name, price, description, imagery and so on of any given product that maximizes revenue.

 For example: The button on an e commerce to finish a purchase or pay.
 The website will continually test everything from the wording of the button, to the colour and font.
 See below for an example.

-Essentially, whichever button results in the most clicks/purchases will be the “winner”.
+Whichever button results in the most clicks/purchases will be the “winner”.
 That winner will then go on to face another iteration of the same button to see if it can be any better.
 The same goes for product names, descriptions, images and so on.
-But it goes much deeper than just buttons and verbage.
+But it goes much deeper than just buttons and verbiage.

 In the publication “Turning Clicks into Purchases: Revenue Optimization for Product Search in E-Commerce” explores an automated function called Learning To Rank with Implicit Feedback (LETORIF).
 This is where items are categorized based on the number of clicks they get that result in the most revenue.
 The crazier part is that this is all done automatically by computer programs and algorithms.
 This is just one of many strategies used by vendors to drive and grow revenue.